 Who Evaluates the Questions?
 A departmental graduate faculty committee will evaluate the answers to these exam questions.

 How Much Guidance Will I Receive in Preparing?
 Your COMMGRAD 6001 (48C:201) Introduction to Graduate Study & Research course will provide a Comparative Communication Methods Summary document and set you up to prepare for the exams.
 This guidebook also offers advice for preparing for each exam in Appendices E-3 and E-4.
 The graduate program will offer a study session for each exam once a year, during the Fall semester.
 It is your responsibility to start studying as soon as possible.
 Should you find a gap in your answers, it is your responsibility to contact faculty for individual tutorials on specific items.

 What Are the Logistics Involved?
 You will write your comprehensive exam in a computer lab assigned by the department.
 The computer platform used for writing comprehensive exams is a PC.
 The departmental office will provide you with a computer disk to save your work.
 You will be asked to present materials to be used during the exam to the department office staff before you begin writing.

-When are Comps Offered?In the fall and spring semesters, you may write your comprehensive exam anytime within the 11tj and 13th weeks of the semester.
-(See dates & deadlines for this in Quick Reference Guide.)
-If Spring Break or another university holiday occurs during this time, the comprehensive exam writing block will be extended accordingly.
-You will be asked to self-identify to the department office coordinator at the beginning of the fall and spring semesters about your intention of writing comps that semester.
-The comprehensive exam form indicates the faculty who will write your comprehensive exam content question, the dates and times you plan to write, and the deadline for submitting this information.
+When are Comps Offered?
+You may write your comprehensive exam anytime within the 11th and 12th weeks of the Spring semester.
+(See dates & deadlines for this in Appendix I.) If Spring Break or another university holiday occurs during this time, the comprehensive exam writing block will be extended accordingly.
+You will be asked to self-identify to the department office coordinator at the beginning of the spring semester about your intention of writing comps that semester.
+The comprehensive exam form (Appendix E) indicates the dates and times you plan to write, and the deadline for submitting this information.